PEI’s New Direct Compensation for Property Damage (DCPD) Regime Effective October 1, 2015: 5 Insurer FAQs

 October 21, 2015

-D. Shannon Farrell, Partner at McInnes Cooper
+D. Shannon Farrell, Former Lawyer at McInnes Cooper

 Effective October 1, 2015, PEI joined several other Provinces, including NB and NS, and adopted a new Direct Compensation for Property Damage (DCPD) regime.
 The new regime will change how insurers compensate their insureds for property damage incurred in automobile accidents for which the insured is not at fault and should reduce litigation with third party insurers over what are often relatively modest property loss claims.